 There are a number of things you need to consider before buying a faucet and reading some kitchen faucet reviews will really help you decide which style and product will be best for you.

 Kitchen faucets generally come in three different styles.
 The most common type of kitchen faucet is the single handle faucet, this allows for a consistent water flow and temperature adjustments can be made easily with one hand too.
-Depending on the layout and style of the single handle faucet you choose, it should only require one or two holes.
+Depending on the layout and style of the single handle faucet you choose, it should only require one or two holes for installation.

 Two handle faucets have two separate hot and cold handles to control the water temperature which most people find easier to use than a single handle faucet.
 However, having two handles means that installation can sometimes be tricky, so it’s vital you check out some kitchen faucet reviews before buying one.